 In this article, we aim to provide a comprehensive understanding of ISO 42001, its key components, implementation considerations, and strategic implications.
 We’ll explore how organizations can simultaneously foster innovation and mitigate risks by leveraging ISO 42001—and why responsible AI management is fast becoming a baseline expectation.

-Five Core Concepts in ISO 42001
+What Core Concepts Does ISO 42001 Introduce?

 ISO 42001 introduces several core concepts that distinguish AI governance from traditional IT management and infosec frameworks like SOC 2 or ISO 27001.
 These concepts relate to the unique challenges of managing artificial intelligence, and provide a foundation to continuously govern the technology.